MicrosoftDocs/power-platform/power-platform/alm/extend-pipelines.md

 `@equals(triggerOutputs()?['body/OutputParameters/DeploymentPipelineName'], 'Contoso Pipeline')`

 ### Trigger a flow for a specific stage in a pipeline
-Triggers a flow for a deployment stage with a stage name *equal* to 'Contoso UAT':
+Triggers a flow for a deployment stage with the stage name *equal* to 'Contoso UAT':

 `**@equals**(triggerOutputs()?['body/OutputParameters/DeploymentStageName'], 'Contoso UAT')`

 ### Trigger a flow for specific stages in a pipeline
-Triggers a flow for any deployment stages with a stage name *containing* 'QA':
+Triggers a flow for deployment stages with the stage name *containing* 'QA':

 `**@contains**(triggerOutputs()?['body/OutputParameters/DeploymentStageName'], 'QA')`